MatrixAINetwork/MATRIX_AI/README.md

 ##### Upgradable and Safe VM

 - Discuss and research on the design scheme of Fault Tolerance system, analysing the practicability from the perspectives of technology and application of this proposal

+- Go on with the development of "Patched Contract" supporting VM, and completed the optimized implementation of the PC address redirecting;